Kebaran culture

 The Kebaran corresponds to the period of progressive warming at the end of the Pleistocene, which followed the Last Glacial Maximum (LGM).
 Climate and Post-Glacial expansion in the Near East, based on the analysis of Greenland ice cores.

-The Kebaran culture, also known as the 'Early Near East Epipalaeolithic', is an archaeological culture of the Eastern Mediterranean dating to c.
+The Kebaran culture, also known as the 'Early Near East Epipalaeolithic', is an archaeological culture of the Eastern Mediterranean dating from c.
 23,000 to 15,000 Before Present (BP).
 Its type site is Kebara Cave, south of Haifa.
 The Kebaran was produced by a highly mobile nomadic population, composed of hunters and gatherers in the Levant and Sinai areas who used microlithic tools.

 Overview

 The Kebaran is the first phase of the Epipalaeolithic in the Levant.
 Kebaran stone tool assemblages are characterized by small, geometric microliths, and are thought to have lacked the specialized grinders and pounders found in later Near Eastern cultures.
 Small stone tools called microliths and retouched bladelets can be found for the first time.
 The microliths of this culture period differ greatly from the Aurignacian artifacts.